Union Songs

 Attacked the Chinese people tried to bring them to their knees

-Poorly armed and ill equiped the peasants bravely fought
+Poorly armed and ill equipped the peasants bravely fought

 While Australian water siders rallied round to lend support